Lundalogik/move-to-go/README.md

 This will create a go.zip file.
 If the file already exists it will be replaced.

+## What happens in LIME Go during import?

+Since LIME Go contains [all organizations and persons](http://www.lime-go.com/foretagsinformation/) an import not an import in the traditional sense.
+What you really do when importing organizations is to tell LIME Go that these organizations are my customers.

+When organizations (and persons) are imported LIME Go will try to match your organizations with organizations in our database.
+LIME Go will try to match organizations by organization number, name, address, etc. If the import contains more data about each organization then the probablity that LIME Go will find a match increase.

+If an organization is found it will get the relation set in the import (default is Customer), responsible coworker, integration id, tags and custom fields.
+If a match is found LIME Go will *not* import fields such as address, phone number, website, etc since we belive that our data is more uptodate than your data.
+Your data is only used for matching in this case.

+If a match is not found, LIME Go will create a new organization with all data from the import file.
+The organization will be tagged with "FailedToMatch".
+This means that for these organizations address, phone number, etc will be imported.

+If more than one organization in the import file refers to the same organization LIME Go the imported organizations will be tagged with "PossibleDuplicate".
+Fields such as address, phone number, etc will *not* be impoted.

+All imported organizations will be tagged "Import".

+Coworkers, deals and notes is *always* imported as is.
+These objects are linked to an organization.

+### Integration id

+We recommend that you set integration ids for all imported objects.
+The integration id for example used to connect deals to organizations and coworkers are deals.
+When importing LIME Go will try to find objects by integration id.

+### Running an import more than once.

+LIME Go will *not* overwrite data on existing organizations.
+This means that if you run an import twice with different data LIME Go will not get the data from the last run.

+The reasoning behind this that the import is a way to load an initial state into LIME Go.
+It is not a way to build long running integrations.
+We are building a REST API for integrations.

 ## Help

 You can find generated documentation on [rubydoc](http://rubydoc.info/gems/go_import/frames)